The Blue Bridge

 Ice floes

-As you pass under the Blue Bridge, you see that the bridge is built on enormously sturdy bridge piers.
+As you pass under the Blue Bridge during a canal cruise or boat trip, you see that the bridge is built on enormously sturdy bridge piers.
 Those pillars (or “legs”) are still a legacy of the inspiration on the Pont Neuf in Paris.
 There, extra solid bridge piers were needed to hold off ice floes in the fast-flowing Seine.
 Since the Amstel flows only very slowly, these particular pillars are really just useless.

 Facts about the Blue Bridge